 If you’re an aspiring martial arts student, athlete, actor, artist, or philosopher, this is a must read.
 For anyone else, it’s a treasure trove of daily advice and comfort, ready to offer the right line at the right time, no matter what you need in the present moment.
 Full of both clear insights and ambivalent ideas that’ll make you think, this book will stay with you for a long time.

-If you want to learn more, you can get a copy for yourself:
+If you want to learn more, you can read our free four-minute summary or get a copy for yourself.

 The Best Bruce Lee Quotes for Sharing on Social Media

 Beyond the “highlight and share” feature you can use to post any quote on this page, we’ve also made some custom images for you to easily tap and share.
 Some are optimized for Facebook, Twitter, and LinkedIn, others follow Instagram’s classic square format or Pinterest’s more vertical layout.

 Since Bruce was a real person, we thought we’d stick with real pictures instead of our usual, AI-generated backgrounds.
 One is taken from Wikipedia, the others courtesy of brucelee.com, the family’s official website.
 Happy sharing!